harishuss1/Climate-Lens/Performance_Report/Performance.md

 ![unoptimized](./uncriticalCSS/afterNetwork.PNG)
 ![unoptimized](./uncriticalCSS/afterPerformance.PNG)

+## Additional Libraries
+We integrated the React Intersection Observer library not only to implement lazy loading for components but also to enhance the user experience with viewport-triggered animations.
+By leveraging this library, we added animations to text elements, making them fade  into view when they enter the viewport.
+This approach improved the app's visual appeal and created a dynamic, engaging user interface.
+The animations were lightweight and only triggered when necessary, ensuring no adverse impact on performance.
+This combination of lazy loading and animations added both functional and aesthetic value to the app.

 ## Conclusion

 <!-- Summarize which changes had the greatest impact, note any surprising results and list 2-3 main